Dudley Services Inc.

 However, in the event that there is asbestos that needs to be removed immediately and it is a hardship to wait the mandatory 10 working days required for notification, the state of Massachusetts has implemented a waiver number procedure.
 The steps required to obtain a waiver number are listed below:

 1. First, you need to call the Massachusetts Department of Environmental Protection.
-Their Northeast Region number is 1-978-694-3264 (this serves most of the Greater Boston Area) .
+Two Northeast Region numbers are 1-978-815-3754 or 617-921-1152 (this serves most of the Greater Boston Area) .
 The homeowner is required to call unless they are unable to be contacted, incapable of making the call, or you manage the property on their behalf.
 When you call be sure to ask for the asbestos department.
-To find which region you are located in please click this link and enter your city or town to find the proper office to contact.
+If you are outside the Greater Boston Area, to find which region you are located in please click this link and enter your city or town to find the proper office to contact.
 Regional Office Lookup Link

 2. You should be connected to an asbestos inspector, if not, you can leave a message on the voice mail system provided (be sure to include the information below in your message).
-Keep in mind this is a state funded agency and they try to keep things as efficient as possible.
+Please keep in mind this is a state funded agency and they try to keep things as efficient as possible.
 They typically can be reached after 8:45AM to 4pm Monday-Friday.
+Please give them time to respond.

-3. When you get an inspector on the line, explain the situation (re: cracked or leaking heating system, leaking pipe, contamination hazard, unforeseen circumstance, etc.).
+3. When you get an inspector on the line, explain the situation (re: cracked or leaking heating system, leaking pipe, contamination hazard, unforeseen circumstance during renovation, etc.).

 5. The inspector will then grant you a waiver number.
 Please remember to get the inspectors name (this is needed for the asbestos contractors notification papers).

-7. Once the asbestos contractor receives this number from you, they are required to notify the Department of Labor Standards online and obtain a second waiver number.
-They should also check to see if the local health department requires any permitting procedures, waiver numbers or fees.
-Once the asbestos contractor obtains the waiver numbers they may then commence with the project.
+7. Once the asbestos contractor receives this number from you, they are required to notify the Department of Labor Standards "online" and obtain a second waiver number through their system.
+The Asbestos Contractor should also check to see if the local health department or Fire Department requires any permitting procedures, waiver numbers or fees.
+Once the asbestos contractor obtains the waiver numbers and pays the necessary permit fees then they may commence with the project.

 To view the database where notifications are stored click here.